Cartoon Network (Asia): Redraw Your Summer (Seasonal Summer)

-Redraw Your Summer (formerly Best Summer Ever) is a programming block dedicated for summer that airs Cartoon Network shows and some acquired content from May to June.
+Redraw Your Summer (formerly Best Summer Ever) is a Summer-themed programming block that airs Cartoon Network shows and some acquired content from May to June.

 Shriektober (Seasonal Fall)

-Shriektober is a programming block dedicated for Halloween that airs Cartoon Network shows and some acquired content.
+Shriektober is a Halloween-themed programming block that airs Cartoon Network shows and some acquired content.

 So Much Christmas (Seasonal Winter)

-So Much Christmas is a programming block dedicated for Christmas that airs Cartoon Network shows and some acquired content.
+So Much Christmas is a Christmas-themed programming block that airs Cartoon Network shows and some acquired content.